ShibuInu/Legion-Y7000-Hackintosh-Opencore/README.md

+# Update - Just got back into hackintoshing, and made my own working efi for big sur with everything but trackpad working!

 # Legion-Y7000-Hackintosh-Opencore
 This is an efi that i used for my Lenovo Legion Y7000 2019 PG0.
 Big sur is a WIP, and i will be updating it as i go.